austinmags/foenix-libsmallc/readme.md

 The flags value must have the ALLOCD bit set.
 This at least will avoid problems with a buggy use that results in a double-sfree of the same memory.

-## __smalloc_init - sets the heap boundaries and minimum block size
+## __smalloc_init: sets the heap boundaries and minimum block size

 ```c
 void __smalloc_init(unsigned long heapTop, unsigned long blockSize, unsigned long heapBottom);
 ```

  Either this should never be called or only called once at the very beginning of the program.

 ### Example
 ```c